-Nabeel is a Portfolio Manager at Elliott Investment Management, an investment firm with approximately $40 billion in assets under management where he has a global mandate focused on activist and special situations investing.
+Nabeel is a Senior Portfolio Manager at Elliott Investment Management, an investment firm with more than $50 billion in assets under management where he has a global mandate focused on activist and special situations investing.

 Prior to joining Elliott in 2012, Nabeel worked in private equity at Apax Partners and Goldman Sachs.
 Nabeel attended both the Westminster Under School and the Great School and holds a BA in Philosophy, Politics and Economics from Balliol College, Oxford University and an MBA from Harvard Business School.
 He lives in London with his wife and two daughters.

 Appointed Member and Health and Safety Link Governor

 Edward has over three decades’ experience in global financial markets.
 He spent 20 years in investment banking and over a decade more in fund management.
 Roles included Head of Japanese equities at Jefferies & Co, Global Head of Research at Commerzbank Securities, and Head of Listed Investment Companies at LGT Capital Partners.
-He became CEO of Arcus in 2019 and is Chair of Hub Residential Ltd and of Squaretone Operations.
+He became CEO of Arcus in 2019 and is Chair of Hub Residential Ltd and of Squarestone Operations.

-Edward is also Chair of the School's Estates Committee and a member of the Audit, Risk and Compliance, the Finance and General Purposes, the Governance and Nominations, the Investments and the Overseas Committees.
+Edward is also Chair of the School's Estates Committee and a member of the Audit, Risk and Compliance, the Finance and General Purposes, the Governance and Nominations and the Investments Committees.